-As you’ve probably experienced firsthand, dealerships love to surprise their customers with fees.
-So if you’re leasing a car (or at least thinking about it), you should know about the Consumer Leasing Act of 1976.
-This Act stipulates that all leasing costs – including end-of-lease charges – need to be explicitly disclosed in the lease contract.
+As you may have experienced firsthand, dealerships love to surprise their customers with fees.
+If you’re leasing a car (or at least thinking about it), you should know about the Consumer Leasing Act of 1976.
+This Act stipulates that all leasing costs – including end-of-lease charges – should be explicitly disclosed in the lease contract.

 Here, we’ll cover 5 ‘hidden’ end-of-lease fees.
-Three of these are almost always spelled out in a lease contract, but often still surprise people on their final bill.
-The other two are examples of how dealerships have tried to ‘pull one over’ on consumers and charge entirely made-up fees for profit.
+Three of these fees are almost always spelled out in a lease contract, but can still surprise people on their final bill.
+The other two are a little more outrageous - and good examples of how dealerships have tried to ‘pull one over’ on consumers to charge entirely made-up fees for profit.

 1. Mileage Overage Fees

-Car lease contracts usually allow for lessees to put a certain number of miles on their car per year of the lease, and any mileage over that limit leads to additional charges.
-These additional charges can really add up, and they may surprise you if you don’t go into your lease-end transaction prepared for the cost.
+Car lease contracts usually stipulate a mileage limit for the duration of the lease, and any mileage over that limit can result in additional charges.
+(The standard is 36,000 miles for a 3-year lease, or an average of 12,000 miles/year.)
+Those fees can really add up, and may surprise you if you don’t go into your lease-end transaction prepared for the cost.

 2. Disposition Fees

 Up second is another “should have been disclosed, but can still make your jaw drop” fee.
-A disposition fee is administrative – it’s supposed to help cover the cost of putting your turned-in vehicle on the used-car market.
+A disposition fee is an administrative charge supposed to help cover the cost of putting your returned vehicle on the used-car market.
 It’ll be spelled out in your lease contract, and often comes out to about $300 – $500.

 3. Excessive-Wear Fees

-Car lease contracts should allow for some ‘normal wear-and-tear’ that happens over the course of the lease, but you’ll be charged for any ‘excessive’ damages.
+Car lease contracts should allow for some normal wear-and-tear that happens over the course of the lease, but you’ll be charged for any excessive damages.
 Some leasing companies publish a guide for what they consider excessive or normal, like this one from Toyota.
-If you do have access to one, make sure you review it.
-And make sure you’re informed about how the inspection will go down – it’s best practice for a dealership to hire a third-party inspector (to avoid subjectivity), but they may not be planning on it.
+If you do have access to a guide, review it.
+And in any case, make sure you’re informed about how the inspection will go down.
+It’s best practice for a dealership to hire a third-party inspector (to avoid subjectivity), but they may not be planning on it.

 4. 'Lemon Law' Fees